“Skiing ranks first in the sports of the world.

 If you’ve never skied before, or have been a frustrated skier, these beginner courses will help get you started on the right track.
 All cross-country ski lessons are taught in Saskatoon on the Kinsmen Park ski training track.
 Courses are approximately 7 hours total over 3 separate sessions and consist of some theory, but mostly practical instruction; the relative time spent on each dictated by prevailing weather.

 If it gets too cold, we will postpone the class and notify you.
 Otherwise dress in warm layers that can be adjusted if you get too warm.
-Hands and feet are the parts that need special attention, so make sure you have warm mitts with an outer wind shell and boot warmers if your boots are old or poorly insulated.
+Hands and feet are the parts that need special attention, so make sure you have warm mitts with an outer wind shell (gloves are usually not adequate below -5 C) and boot warmers if your boots are old or poorly insulated.
 Call Cliff at 306-653-5693 well before class if you have questions or need advice.
 If you need ski gear, call Eb’s Source for Adventure 306-652-0385 (North central area) or Escape Sports 306-244-7433 (downtown) for rentals.

 If your personal schedule doesn’t fit with the timing and duration of our scheduled cross-country skiing courses or you are more interested in getting tips on specific areas of difficulty, we also offer one-on-one and semi-private instruction.
 Contact Cliff for details 306-653-5693.